 8.7.
 In order to issue the Accreditation, a name, photograph, and company/institution name are required.

 8.8.
-During the Festival, the organization (both Festival and Theatres) is entitled to require further legal identification from the Accreditation holder, and to cancel their Accreditation in case of any irregularity.
+During the Festivals, the organization (both Festivals and Theatres) is entitled to require further legal identification from the Accreditation holder, and to cancel their Accreditation in case of any irregularity.

 8.9.
-Accreditations are not sent by post or by any means handed out before the Festivals, and should be picked up at the Theatre from the first day of the Festival.
+Accreditations are not sent by post or by any means handed out before the Festivals, and should be picked up at the Theatre from the first day of the Festivals.

 8.10.
-The Festival Direction reserves the right to determine yearly the total number of accreditations and/or a limit for each company/institution.
+The Festivals Direction reserves the right to determine yearly the total number of accreditations and/or a limit for each company/institution.